abqureshii/Basic-Quiz-System/README.md

 functions.c // Contains functions used to load questions and take user answers for each subject.

-questions.h // Used to count the number of questions in a file.
+count_questions.h // Used to count the number of questions in a file.

 grade.h // Contain function used to calculate grade for given percentage.